croissantderp/firefly/README.md

 1,1,1,1,1
 ```

+# notes
+The last default animation currently **does not** work on the web build due to size issues and will freeze the program

-(note: the last default animation is not made by me and is based on 'Bad Apple!!' by nomico)
+the last default animation is not made by me and is based on 'Bad Apple!!' by nomico